cpitt/SatoshiCircleBot/README.md

 SatoshiCircleBot places bets using the [Martingale betting system](http://en.wikipedia.org/wiki/Martingale_(betting_system).
 It is not recommended that you use this bot unless you have a full understanding of how the martingale systems works as well as a firm understanding of probabilities/statistics.

+#### Disclaimer:
+>I do not condone gambling.
+This bot was made purely as an experiment.
+Using this bot does not guarantee that you will
+>win.
+Use of this is bot is still gambling and while it can give the appearance of minimized risk, there is
+>still an inherent risk in gambling.

 Donations
 --------------------------------
 If you would like to show your appreciation for this project by donating feel free to send bitcoin donations to: